dojo-modeling/dojo-docs/model-registration.md

 1. Selecting your parameter.
 Only highlight the parameters you wish to expose to the end-user.
 After highlighting _only the parameter value you wish to expose_ (i.e. do not highlight the quotes of strings or the variable name), Dojo will launch an annotation window to describe your parameter.
 2. Available fields:
- - `Name`: The natural language name that want to call your parameter; string only and spaces are allowed.
+ - `Name`: The natural language name that you want to call your parameter; string only, spaces are allowed.
  - `Description`: As with your model description, the parameter description should be detailed.
 The end-user will rely on this description to gain an understanding of the parameter.
-For non-standard formats, be sure to include not only an explanation, but also an example.
-For example, if choosing input Parameter A requires the end-user to select a subset from input Parameter B, be sure to include that here.
+Make sure to include examples alongside explanations if using non-standard formats.
+For example, explain that choosing input Parameter A requires the end-user to select a subset from input Parameter B.
  - `Type`: Available options include string, integer, float, Date/time, and boolean.
 Choose the type from the dropdown that classifies your parameter.
  - `Pre-Defined Options`: A checkbox option if you would like to constrain the available parameter values to the end-user.
 Selecting the checkbox will expand the annotation window and allow you to enter any desired parameter values. **These values must align with your model**.
-I.E., if your model is expecting an underscore between countries with 2+ names, then your entry here must include the underscore.
+I.e. if your model is expecting an underscore between countries with 2+ names, then your entry here must include the underscore.
 Select `Add option` as needed to include additional parameter values.
  - `Default Value`: While not required, it is recommended to provide a default parameter value.
  - `Unit`: Required if applicable to your parameter.
 There is a field below to describe the unit, so here simply enter the units such as KG/HA or kilograms per hectare.
  - `Unit Description`: Add detail here to fully explain the parameter's unit.
 For example, kilograms of crop produced per hectare during the rainy season.